 Best home insurance companies for seniors

-When looking at your options for a home insurance policy, a key factor you're going to want to look at is an insurer's track record of fulfilling homeowners insurance claims.
-While policy cost, discounts and coverage offerings are all important factors when buying a policy, the provider's ability to payout on your claim when you file for a covered problem is going to be where it all comes together.
+When looking at your options for a home insurance policy as a senior, a key factor to look at is an insurer's track record of fulfilling homeowners insurance claims.
+While policy cost, discounts and coverage offerings are all important factors when buying a policy, the provider's ability to pay out on your claim when you file for a covered problem is going to be where it all comes together.

 Below is a table showing the top 10 companies in the J.D.
 Power 2022 U.S. Property Claims Satisfaction Study.
 The study rates insurance providers' capability in regard to: